trilliumtransit/oba_rvtd_deployer/README.md

     ```
 9. Restart postgresql: `sudo service postgresql restart`

+## Watchdog Setup

+Just before the master deployment script finishes, it will install OneBusAway Watchdog on the instance.
+If you haven't configured the watchdog.ini file, the script will help you build the config file.
+Also, you'll need to copy over the check_oba.py script to the config folder and change the path to the watchdog config file on the instance.
+Usually this should be `/home/ec2-user/config/watchdog.ini`.
+To see a full list of config params, see [this list](https://github.com/djstroky/onebusaway-watchdog-rvtd#setup).

 ## OneBusAway Setup

 After installing OneBusAway, the webapp will need to be configured manually.
 Get the public dns name of the instance and add to the url so you get `ec2-###-###-###-###.us-west-2.compute.amazonaws.com:8080/onebusaway-webapp`.
 Upon starting, you'll be prompted to add an admin account.